Ela Velden

-Ela Velden (born Daniela Campos Reséndiz 25 July 1992 in Querétaro, Querétaro, Mexico), is a Mexican actress and model.
+Ela Velden (born Daniela Campos Reséndiz) is a Mexican actress and model.
 In October 2014, she made her telenovela debut co-starring in producer Pedro Damián's remake, Muchacha italiana viene a casarse.
 In 2016, she starred as the lead role in Despertar contigo.

 Early life

 Daniela Campos Reséndiz was born in Querétaro.
 She has a sister.
 She began modeling at 13 and appeared in commercials, editorials, and fashion shows as a teenager.
 She also appeared in ads for Garnier's "100% de color" campaign alongside singer Dulce Maria in 2010.
 When she was 18 years old, she left Querétaro and settled in Mexico City where she studied at Televisa's acting school, Centro de Educación Artística from 2011 to 2013.
 She appeared in several school productions and graduated after completing a three-year course in 2013.
 Her artistic name was chosen after she unsuccessfully attempted to register as an actress under her birth name.